-The following findings are not specific to any objective, but are considered significant to all of the audit objectives.
+The following finding is not specific to any objective, but is considered significant to all of the audit objectives.

-Finding 2016-004 - Inadequate County-Wide Internal Controls (Repeat Finding)
+Finding 2017-004 - Inadequate County-Wide Controls (Repeat Finding)

 Condition: Through the process of gaining an understanding of the County's internal control structure, it was noted that county-wide controls regarding Risk Assessment and Monitoring have not been designed.